 Buried at: Don was buried at Haren General Cemetery, Plot 1.
 Row G. Grave 6.

 Connection with Cambridge: Don Taylor was a member of a well known Cambridge family and had joined up from Cambridge

 Above: Don Taylor's grave at at Haren General Cemetery in the Netherlands.
 The photo was kindly supplied by Mr Stevin Oudshoorn of Amsterdam.
+The date on his headstone is incorrect and Dirk Munk reports that the Commonwealth War Graves Commission plan to hopefully replace it soon (that is the status as of November 2017).
 Click the photo to see Stevin's website which is dedicated to all Allied soldiers, airmen and sailors that were Killed In Action and/or are buried in The Netherlands during WW2.
 You can also see his page on Don Taylor by clicking here

 Above: The signpost pointing to the little cul-de-sac named after Don Taylor, Donald Lane.

 Below: A view of the little lane itself looking from the signpost's position.

 Note: Details of this airman's death were sourced from Netherlands researcher Dirk Munk